MagnetonBora/cis/docs/report.md

     Answer "A Beautiful mind" got 40.0% of votes Answer "Matrix" got 60.0% of votes
 2. Show looping prevention.
 According to our assumptions we store contacts as a tree structure.
 By definition this structure can't have cycles, therefore there is no cross-connection between nodes.
 We have only connections of type parent-child.
-There're no neither parent-parent nor child-child connections.
+There're neither parent-parent nor child-child connections.
 Thus, loops can't appear.
 3. Simulate profile?
 In order to simulate profile we've written ```ContactsManager``` and ```ContactsTree``` classes.
 These components are supposed to generate profile and tree of contacts.
 ```ContactsManager``` generates a random profile by combining name, gender and age (a few words about generation of age will be said next).